 Jungle Adventure Pack

-Featuring 21 lots, this is one of the biggest Worlds in the game.
-It comes with many pre-built houses, museums, libraries, nightclub, gym, and park.
+Featuring 21 lots, this is one of the biggest worlds in the game.
+It comes with many pre-built houses, museums, libraries, a nightclub, a gym, and a park.
 It’s a wonderfully friendly and lively environment.

-But it is from the base game, and because of that, it doesn’t have a ton of “flair” to it.
-It’s really good, but it just doesn’t have anything that gives it that edge to it.
-Besides, maybe the Goths that reside there.
+It is from the base game, and because of that, it doesn’t have a ton of “flair” to it.
+It’s really solid for beginners, but it just doesn’t have anything that gives it that edge to it.
+Also, Eliza Pancakes could be your neighbor, and no one deserves that.

 Discover University Pack